aajanki/finnish-pos-accuracy/README.md

 ![Lemmatization speed](images/lemma_f1_speed.png)

-Execution duration as a function of the average (over datasets) F1 score.
+Execution duration as a function of the F1 score on the concatenated data.
 Larger values are better on both axes.
 Notice that the Y-axis is on log scale.

 The execution duration is measured as a batched evaluation (a batch